speakeasy-api/openapi-directory/SDKs/googleapis.com/firebasehosting/v1beta1/java/README.md

 * `firebasehostingSitesChannelsCreate` - Creates a new channel in the specified site.
 * `firebasehostingSitesChannelsList` - Lists the channels for the specified site.
 All sites have a default `live` channel.
 * `firebasehostingSitesDomainsCreate` - Creates a domain mapping on the specified site.
-* `firebasehostingSitesDomainsGet` - Gets a domain mapping on the specified site.
 * `firebasehostingSitesDomainsList` - Lists the domains for the specified site.
 * `firebasehostingSitesDomainsUpdate` - Updates the specified domain mapping, creating the mapping as if it does not exist.
 * `firebasehostingSitesReleasesCreate` - Creates a new release, which makes the content of the specified version actively display on the appropriate URL(s).